 Compel Eagerness onto Your Reviewers

 Your way of presenting your research in terms of preliminary data should be eye-catching.
-It should arouse eagerness in the peer reviewers and should urge them to think what’s next in your grant application.
+It should arouse eagerness in the peer reviewers and should urge them to think about what’s next in your grant application.

 Avoid Incomplete or too Much Data Provision